duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_create_union_type`

 ---
-Creates a UNION type from the passed types array
+Creates a UNION type from the passed types array.
 The resulting type should be destroyed with `duckdb_destroy_logical_type`.

 #### Syntax